-I didn’t start liking mussels until later in life.
+I didn't start liking steamed mussels until later in life.
 Growing up, we really only ate shellfish in restaurants and clams always seemed to be on the menu.
 Then one day I was in an Italian restaurant and ordered linguine pescatore and it included mussels and I absolutely loved it!

 About a week later, I was in the grocery store and realized that mussels are about half the price of clams (at least, in my area) and I loved them even more.
 Funny how that works, eh?

-I don’t make these steamed mussels that often because the only people in my house who like seafood are me and my younger son (and he doesn’t like clams OR mussels), but sometimes I just decide to make them as a treat, even if it means that I have to make 2 separate dinners (these for me and something for the rest of the family.
-Since these are pretty much an Italian dish, I will usually make them my Chicken Caprese recipe!)
+I don't make these steamed mussels that often because the only people in my house who like seafood are me and my younger son (and he doesn't like clams OR mussels), but sometimes I just decide to make them as a treat, even if it means that I have to make 2 separate dinners (these for me and something for the rest of the family.
+Since these are pretty much an Italian dish, I will usually make the family my Chicken Caprese recipe!)

 This can be a meal on it's own or you can serve it as appetizer.
 If you want a meal with a little more "bulk", this recipe makes enough sauce to coat a serving of spaghetti as well as the mussels (but if you know that you are going to serve it with pasta, just double the sauce ingredients to make a little more sauce!)